 Yes, students who have been admitted to Gannon University, Villa Maria School of Nursing are eligible to CLEP out of DIET 202: Nutrition.
-Please contact your Program Manager or Student Services Coordinator for additional information on this option.
+Please contact your admissions advisor or student services coordinator for additional information on this option.

 Can I get credit for work experience?

 At Gannon, we recognize and value your professional experience.
 In an effort to save money and avoid learning about topics you may have years of experience with, we offer a portfolio option in which you utilize the 14-weeks of a semester to prepare a portfolio incorporating your work experience instead of taking specific classes.
 The portfolio option is available for three nursing courses: NURS 404: Nurse Power Politics, NURS 408: Management and Leadership in Nursing and NURS 414: Promoting Healthy Communities.
 The portfolio process is addressed during NURS 203: Transition to Professional Nursing Course and must be approved by the assigned faculty member or Program Director; students will be evaluated for the portfolio option during NURS 203, which is primarily based on work experience covered within each course.

 Our faculty members are practicing nurses with both academic expertise and extensive professional experience.
 Almost one third of our faculty members have completed or are in the process of completing a doctorate degree, and all faculty possess a master’s degree.

 Yes.
 The RN to BSN program is accredited by the Commission on Collegiate Nursing Education, CCNE (One Dupont Circle, NW, Suite 530, Washington, DC, 20036; 202-887-6791).

 The US Department of Health and Human Services offers a variety of loans and scholarships to encourage and enable clinicians to work in underserved areas.
 Visit the site here.